jaredlandau/Vesuvius-Grandprize-Winner-Plus/README.md

 Before we run the script, we're going to need at least one segment downloaded to run inference on.
 You can find instructions on how to access the data [here](https://scrollprize.org/data).

+You can download as many (or as few) layers as you'd like.
+Until you've had the chance to experiment a bit, I'd recommend starting with layers that are relatively small, between 50 MB and 250 MB each.
+Otherwise, each inference run could take a while to finish.

-Your basic file structure should look something like this:
+Your initial file structure should look something like this:

 ```
 Vesuvius-Grandprize-Winner-Plus/